aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/freeze-rows/_index.md

 type: docs
 weight: 190
 url: /javascript-cpp/how-to-freeze-rows-of-excel-worksheet
-description: In this article, you will learn how to freeze top rows of Excel Worksheets programmatically using the JavaScript library with C++ API.
+description: In this article, you will learn how to freeze top rows of Excel worksheets programmatically using the JavaScript library with the C++ API.
 keywords: Freeze top rows, Freeze top row JavaScript via C++.
 ---

 ## **Introduction**

 In this article, we will learn how to freeze top row(s).
-When you have a huge amount of data under a common heading you are unable to see the heading when scrolled down the worksheet.
+When you have a huge amount of data under a common heading, you are unable to see the heading when scrolling down the worksheet.
 You can freeze top row(s) so that you can see that frozen portion even when the rest of the data is being scrolled.
 You can easily see headers in the top rows.

-## **Freeze Rows In Excel**
+## **Freeze Rows in Excel**

 **![Freeze top row(s) in Excel](Freeze-Rows.png)**

-1. If you want to freeze top row(s), then first select the row under the row that needs to be frozen.
+1. If you want to freeze top row(s), first select the row below the row that needs to be frozen.
-2. Click View > Freeze Panes.
+2. Click **View > Freeze Panes**.
-3. On the drop-down menu, click Freeze Top Row.
+3. On the drop‑down menu, click **Freeze Top Row**.
 4. If you scroll down, the first row is always in the top view.

 **![Frozen row](Frozen-Row.png)**

-As you can see, the 1st Row is frozen; the first row always stays at the top of the view when you scroll down.
+As you can see, the 1st row is frozen; the first row always stays at the top of the view when you scroll down.

-Freeze Rows let you view your large data without keeping track of the Row label.
+Freeze rows let you view your large data without losing track of the row labels.

 ## **Freeze Rows with Aspose.Cells for JavaScript via C++**
 It's simple to freeze row(s) with Aspose.Cells for JavaScript via C++.
-Please use the [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#freezePanes-number-number-number-number-) method to freeze row(s) at the selected row.
+Please use the **Worksheet.freezePanes(number, number, number, number)** method to freeze row(s) at the selected row.

-1. Construct Workbook to open the file or create an empty file.
+1. Construct a Workbook to open an existing file or create a new one.
-2. Freeze the first row with Worksheet.freezePanes() method.
+2. Freeze the first row with the **Worksheet.freezePanes()** method.
 3. Save the file.

 ```html